Everything you need to know & think about when creating a homemade advent calendar in our easy step-by-step guide.

 Our biggest bugbear with the majority of empty advent calendar designs is the size of the daily box or container!

-If you have set your heart on a beautiful calendar that has smaller spaces for treats, then think about filling the containers with treasure-hunt-style clues to the location of the daily goodie to avoid having to take a ruler out shopping with you!
+If you have set your heart on a beautiful calendar that has smaller spaces for treats, don’t despair – we have the hack for you!

 5. Calendar Itself: Bought or Homemade?